MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 ## Field of view (fov)
 The size of the [!include[pn-hololens](../includes/pn-hololens.md)] display where holograms show up.
 It’s important to keep the field of view in mind when placing holograms in a real-world environment.

-## Fit Box setting
-A setting that ensures the [!include[pn-hololens](../includes/pn-hololens.md)] device fits properly.
-A proper fit is very important for alignment purposes.

 ## Gaze
 The act of looking at a user interface element with [!include[pn-hololens](../includes/pn-hololens.md)].
 In some cases, you can select an item just by gazing at it.
 In other cases, you use gaze to target an object and then act on that target with a gesture.